kamranghafar/Track-360/README.md

-# Portable Dashboard Deployment - Binary Distribution
+# Portable Dashboard Deployment - Protected Distribution v2.0

-Python version must be 3.13

-This is a portable, ready-to-deploy **binary version** of the Dashboard project.
+This is a portable, ready-to-deploy **protected version** of the Dashboard project with **compile-on-install** for cross-version compatibility.
 Everything you need is contained in this folder, including the database.

+**IMPORTANT**: This distribution includes source code that is automatically compiled during setup for YOUR specific Python version.
+After setup, you can optionally remove the source files for intellectual property protection.

 ## Quick Start